-Special features regarding the use of convenient access are described below.
+Special features regarding the use of Comfort Access are described below.

-If you notice a brief delay while opening or closing the windows or glass sunroof, the system is checking whether a remote control is inside the vehicle.
+If you notice a brief delay while opening or closing the windows, the glass sunroof or the convertible top, the system is checking whether a remote control is inside the vehicle.
 Repeat the opening or closing procedure, if necessary.